-Institutional scholarships are awarded by the administration to B.Th. and C.P.S. students on the basis of academic status of applicants and in consideration of individual financial situations.
-Institutional scholarship funds are not available for the self-study C.T.S.
-All scholarships are awarded directly through the Seminary and are payable toward tuition or room and board prior to the beginning of the fall semester.
-Incoming students who wish to be considered for financial aid should apply by April 1 and indicate need on the application form.
+Institutional scholarships, bursary, and stipend funds are awarded by the administration to M.Div., B.Th., and C.P.S. students on the basis of academic merit and in consideration of financial need.
+Scholarships are merit-based, and Bursary Awards are need-based, whereas stipend awards have individual criteria which are specific to that stipend.
+Institutional scholarship and Bursary funds are not awarded to students in self-study or distance-education programs.
+All scholarship and bursary funds are awarded directly through the Seminary and are payable toward tuition or room and board invoices prior to the beginning of each semester.
+Incoming students who wish to be considered for financial aid should apply by or before April 1, and indicate need on the application form.
 Continuing students must be enrolled full-time and be in good standing in order to remain eligible.
-“Good Standing” in this case means a GPA above 3.0 for undergraduate and regular attendance of daily liturgies.
-For graduate students, "good standing" means a GPA of 3.3 or above.
-Enrollment in other than registered or otherwise approved programs may jeopardize a student's eligibility for certain student aid awards.
+“Good Standing” means, for undergraduate students, a GPA above 3.0 and regular liturgical participation.
+Graduate students must maintain a GPA of 3.3 or higher.
+Enrollment in registered or otherwise approved programs may jeopardize a student's eligibility for certain student aid awards.

 Protopresbyter Valery Lukianov Scholarship